danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 When I describe a feature to an AI assistant and explicitly ask for vertical slices, it produces a breakdown that I'd estimate takes me about 70% of the way there.
 I usually need to adjust priorities, merge some tickets that are too granular, or add edge cases it missed.
 But the structure — the act of identifying what the thin slices are — is done in minutes instead of the hour-plus it used to take me staring at a blank Jira board.

-Once I approve the breakdown, I use an MCP server for the ticketing system to have the assistant create the tickets directly.
+Once I approve the breakdown, I use an [MCP server](https://modelcontextprotocol.io) for the ticketing system to have the assistant create the tickets directly.
 What used to be an afternoon of writing tickets becomes a focused thirty-minute session.

-## Managing your TODO List
+## Managing Your TODO List

 I used to keep a flat bullet-point list in Apple Notes.
 Every time something came up at work — a Slack discussion about a bug we should investigate, a nice-to-have idea someone mentioned, a deprecation warning from our hosting provider, a Dependabot PR with breaking changes, a support ticket revealing a deeper issue — I'd add a line.
 Sometimes I'd copy-paste a raw Slack URL with a one-word reminder.
 Other times I'd dump in a paragraph of context with no formatting.